 What is the difference between marriage counseling and couples therapy?

-Marriage counseling is a short-term counseling that couples get when new issues pop up and affect their relationship.
+Marriage counseling is short-term counseling that couples get when new issues pop up and affect their relationship.
 Meanwhile, couples therapy can deal with every problem that the husband and wife have had since their relationship started.

 What is the Gottman Method?